Can I Change Homeowners Insurance After Closing in Florida?

 You can use these resources to help you make a good decision:

-- State Insurance Department Website: It provides information on licensed providers in Florida.
+- State Insurance Department Website: You can see registered providers in Florida.

-- Consult a Local Insurance Agent: They can offer advice and help you understand your options.
+- Talk to a Local Insurance Agent: They can provide guidance.

 Questions to Ask Potential Insurance Providers